Accessibility Plan

 • improve the physical environment of the Academy to increase access to education by disabled pupils

-Attached are three action plans relating to the above.
+2.1.3 Attached are three action plans relating to the above.
 These will be reviewed as and when necessary.
-It is acknowledged that there will be need for on-going awareness training for all staff in the matter of disability discrimination and the potential need to inform attitudes on this matter.
+It is acknowledged that there will be need for ongoing awareness training for all staff in the matter of disability discrimination and the potential need to inform attitudes on this matter.

 • Academy prospectus